ashleyajohn/ashleyajohn.github.io/_posts/2018-12-29-nba-what-if.md

+---
+layout: post
+title: "NBA What If: What if the NBA Scored Like the NHL?"
+date: 2018-12-29
+---

 What if the NBA standings were scored like the NHL?
 As a review, the NHL creates its standings as follows:
 - A team receives two standings points for winning in regulation
 - If a team loses in regulation, they receive no standings points.